 "Okay...
 Allow me to introduce myself.
 My name is-" The soldier said, only to cut off.

-"Ah, don't tell me!
-You're Lirus Trescale, and you're Nocta Ventelle."
+"Wait, don't tell me.
+You're Lirus Zetmia, and you're Nocta Ventelle."
 Linoura stated.

 "Yeah, but... how do you know our names?"
 The schoolgirl asked as unease welled up in her gut.